Lost Girls (film): Production

 In March 2016, it was announced that Liz Garbus would direct the film, from a screenplay by Michael Werwie, based on the book of the same name by Robert Kolker.
 Kevin McCormack, David Kennedy, Rory Koslow, Amy Nauiokas, and Anne Carey served as producers on the film, while Pamela Hirsch executive produced.
 Amazon Studios was initially set to distribute.
 In February 2017, Sarah Paulson was set to star in the film as real-life activist Mari Gilbert.
 In May 2018, Amy Ryan replaced Paulson, and Netflix was set as the distributor.
 In October 2018, Thomasin McKenzie (who dropped out of Top Gun: Maverick (2022) to work on the film), Gabriel Byrne, Oona Laurence, Lola Kirke, Miriam Shor, Reed Birney, Kevin Corrigan and Rosal Colon joined the cast.

 Filming

 Principal photography began on October 15, 2018, in New York City.

 Release

-The film had its world premiere at the Sundance Film Festival on January 28, 2020, and was released on March 13, 2020, by Netflix.
+The film had its world premiere at the Sundance Film Festival on January 28, 2020, and was released on Netflix on March 13, 2020.